Aviation Management (Florida Institute of Technology)

 A Math Pathway is the recommended math course sequence that leads to completion of the General Education math requirement that a student would take within his/her Meta-Major.
 The Meta-Majors are a collection of eight academic clusters that have related courses.
 The intent of selecting a Meta-Major is to help you choose a major and degree based on your interests, knowledge, skills and abilities.
 The recommended math pathway for this transfer plan is the Industry/Manufacturing path; see the program requirements tab for specific courses.
 Advisors are available on all campuses to discuss Meta-Majors and to help you review transfer institution catalogs for specific math requirements.

-- Students will be able to prepare basic financial statements
+- Prepare basic financial statements

-- Students will be able to assess ethical issues in business situations
+- Assess ethical issues in business situations

 |ENC 1101||FRESHMAN COMPOSITION I (GR) +*~||3|

 |SLS 1122||NEW STUDENT EXPERIENCE ~||3|